 All Pokémon games on Nintendo Switch

 I've been a Pokémon fan since I first got my hands on Red and Blue in elementary school.
 Whether you're a new Pokémon enthusiast or a veteran like me, there's so much for you to enjoy as these are some of the best Nintendo Switch games.
-Anyone excited for upcoming games should preorder Brilliant Diamond and Shining Pearl.
-They're remakes of the Gen 4 games and include an adorable chibi art style that pays homage to the original adventure.
+Anyone excited about upcoming games should preorder Scarlet and Violet.
+This will be the first open-world game for the franchise, and it's sure to be an exciting title.

 If I had to recommend only one game, it would have to be either Pokémon Sword or Pokémon Shield.
 These Gen 8 games are the third-highest-selling Pokémon games after Red and Blue and Gold and Silver.
 Plus, they introduce the Wild Area, sections of the map where Pokémon can be seen walking around in the overworld.
 If you have a Nintendo Switch Online membership, you can even jump into Max Raid Dens and catch Pokémon with others online.

 For anyone who was a huge fan of the original RPGs, I cannot recommend Pokémon: Let's Go, Pikachu! or Let's Go, Eevee! enough.
 You get to explore the Kanto region in an all-new adventure with either a special Pikachu or a special Eevee at your side.
 You'll take down Team Rocket, explore the original eight gyms, and can even see Pokémon wandering around in the overworld.
 Note that fighting is mostly removed from wild Pokémon battles and reserved for trainer or gym battles instead.

 Whether you've played only one Pokémon game or you've played several, every serious Pokémon trainer should definitely use Pokémon HOME.
 The free service allows you to store up to only 30 Pokémon, but if you pay for the Premium subscription, you can store up to 6,000 from several different games and can trade with other trainers as well.
 It's the perfect way to flush out your Pokédex or get super rare Pokémon you might have missed before.